 - They need to reflect your cocker spaniel’s unique personality

-- They need to be taken in natural daylight, so that I can see the color of his fur.
+- They need to be taken in natural daylight, so that I can see the colour of her fur.

-- They need to be detailed enough so that I can clearly see his eyes and direction of his fur.
+- They need to be detailed enough so that I can clearly see her eyes and direction of his fur.

 The first point is the trickiest of course, so here are a few tips to help.